AnonymousMFTracer/Supplementary-Material/readme.md

 <img src="figs\p-b.png" style="zoom:25%;" />

 ### VII.
-Dataset Construction Methodology ([PDF version](https://github.com/AnonymousMFTracer/Supplementary-Material/blob/main/Supplementary%20Material.pdf))
+Dataset Construction Methodology ([recommended PDF version](https://github.com/AnonymousMFTracer/Supplementary-Material/blob/main/Supplementary%20Material.pdf))

 To rigorously evaluate the performance of illicit fund tracing systems, we constructed a ground-truth dataset LaunderNetEvm41 that reflects a diverse and realistic set of money laundering techniques.
 The dataset was collaboratively curated by a team of seven experts, including two members from our author group, three professionals from leading blockchain security firms (For anonymity, we will disclose the firm names later.), and two domain specialists from the broader security community.
 Each expert has at least one year of hands-on experience in tracking crypto-related cybercrime.